10 signs and symptoms of PCOS

 • Neck

-Having oily skin can cause acne, both of which can be emotionally distressing conditions to live with.
-But the good news is, that a combination of lifestyle changes, dietary improvements, supplements, and medication can help.
+Having oily skin can cause acne, both of which can be distressing to live with.
+But the good news is, a combination of lifestyle changes, dietary improvements, supplements, and medication can help.
 To help with symptom management, we have put together five ways to manage your PCOS symptoms.

 6. Insulin resistance